Caring for older adults

 If you are juggling caring with working, it is a good idea to check your employment rights.

-North Derbyshire Voluntary Action (NDVA) have a directory of local community groups and activities that can support older people and their carers including luncheon clubs, social activities and condition related support groups.
+North Derbyshire Voluntary Action (NDVA) have a directory of local community groups that can support older people and their carers including luncheon clubs, social activities and condition related support groups.

 Many older people have difficulties with mobility.
 Derbyshire County Council Adult Care's moving and handling team provide free training for carers.
 You can learn safe techniques to prevent injury.
 They also provide the opportunity for carers and the people they care for to 'try out' new pieces of equipment.
 The moving and handling team is based at The Hub in South Normanton, but offer training at other venues around the county.
 Please call Tel: 01629 531492 for further information.